blakeblackshear/frigate/docs/docs/configuration/index.md

   # Optional: Number of minutes to wait between cleanup runs (default: shown below)
   # This can be used to reduce the frequency of deleting recording segments from disk if you want to minimize i/o
   expire_interval: 60
-  # Optional: Sync recordings with disk on startup (default: shown below).
+  # Optional: Sync recordings with disk on startup and once a day (default: shown below).
-  sync_on_startup: False
+  sync_recordings: False
   # Optional: Retention settings for recording
   retain:
     # Optional: Number of days to retain recordings regardless of events (default: shown below)